jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 or NetFlix, all you need is a fast connection, right?

 That's true.
 My connection here is a 25MBPS subscription.
-It's not pure fiber, so download speed is far more ahead of the upload speed.
+It's not pure fiber, so download speed is faster than the upload speed.
 But that's just okay.
 I have my online class and things have been okay for several months.